 - Meeting Moderators: Moderators are identified with a blue star by their name in the meeting's People tab, and can drop people from a meeting.

 - Closed Captioning: Automated closed captioning in available for participants using the desktop application once they enable the feature in their settings.

 - Security: Moderators will see a lock icon in the top left corner of their screen.
 They can choose to lock their meeting to prevent any more users from joining.

 - International Meetings: International numbers are available (see http://bluejeans.com/numbers) for attendees who are abroad.

 - Joining with Moderator Code: Join using the meeting URL and add the moderator code after the meeting ID:

 - e.g. bluejeans.com/123456789/####

-- Faculty: Please visit Virtual Meetings for Instruction to learn how to schedule a Class Meeting through Canvas.
+- Scheduling Meetings (Faculty): Please visit Video Conferences for Instruction to learn how to schedule a Class Meeting through Canvas.

-- All Users: Please visit Virtual Meetings to learn how to schedule meetings.
+- Scheduling Meetings (All Users): Please visit Video Conferences to learn how to schedule meetings.

-- Meetings scheduled through BlueJeans: The moderator passcode is included in the email confirmation with connection details.
-Or, log into meeting.upenn.edu, click on your profile at the top right, choose settings and copy the moderator passcode.
+- Log into meeting.upenn.edu, click your profile at the top right, choose Settings and copy the moderator passcode.

-Only the moderator can mute other people.
-For that reason, faculty or their TAs should be sure to have the moderator code for their class meetings and use it when joining the meeting.
+- Mute Participants: Only the moderator can mute other people.
+Faculty or TAs should have the moderator code for their class meetings and use it when joining the meeting.

 Be sure to download the BlueJeans app for your secondary device as it will give you the best experience.